 I’ve long dreamed of staying in an overwater bungalow in the South Pacific with my husband.
 In fact, whenever I’m asked what my dream vacation is, I always answer, “An overwater bungalow in the South Pacific with my husband.”

-Thus, when I found out palafitos opened near Playa del Carmen, Mexico, in September, I sent my husband an email with a short note, “I WANT TO GO HERE.”
+Thus, when I found out Palafitos-Overwater Bungalows at El Dorado Maroma Resort opened near Playa del Carmen, Mexico this year, I sent my husband an email with a short note, “I WANT TO GO HERE.”

-The man indulged me with a three-night stay at the adults-only El Dorado Maroma’s Palafitos in December — timed while our teens were conveniently on a school trip in New York City (i.e. zero guilt leaving them at home; they were off having their own fun).
+The man indulged me with a three-night stay at the adults-only El Dorado Maroma’s Palafitos in December — timed while our teens were conveniently on a school trip in New York City.
+(I had zero guilt leaving them at home; they were off having their own fun!)

 Someday I’ll find out if these overwater bungalows just off of Maroma Beach (between Playa del Carmen and Puerto Morelos) stack up with, say, the overwater bungalows you might find in Tahiti, Bora Bora or the Maldives.
 But until then, I’ll say this: These Northern Hemisphere over-ocean accommodations are pretty freaking great.